-1.3 Sex and Relationship Education at Griffin Primary School is seen as part of a wider health education programme.
-The school delivers this as part of a whole programme of PSHE, known as 'Jigsaw.'
+Sex and Relationship Education at Griffin Primary School is seen as part of a wider health education programme.
+The school delivers this as part of a detailed programme of PSHE, known as 'Jigsaw.'
 The children follow this programme from the Foundation Stage to Year 6, each year adding to and extending their knowledge.
 As a result, it will be taught at varying levels throughout the school.
 We always wish to involve parents in understanding and supporting what is being taught in school and this is especially important in Sex and Relationship Education.

-2.0 Aims
+2. Aims

-1.1 Our aim is to teach children about Sex and Relationship Education in a framework of moral considerations, family life and personal relationships appropriate to the age and maturity of the children.
+Our aim is to teach children about Sex and Relationship Education in a framework of moral considerations, family life and personal relationships appropriate to the age and maturity of the children.
 At Griffin Primary School, we recognise that our children come from many different backgrounds, some children belong to one parent families, same sex families, some are adopted, and some children live with extended family members.
 This will, therefore, require sensitive handling and understanding that families are all different.

-3.0 Objectives
+3. Objectives

-- 3.1.1 Children will, by the time of leaving Griffin, have an understanding of:

-- Dealing with their own feelings and those of others
+Children will, by the time of leaving Griffin, have an understanding of: coping with their own feelings and those of others

-- Growth of animals, plants, and humans
+- Growth of animals, plants and humans

 - Relationships

 - Caring for others and themselves

 - Body maintenance

 - The scientific names for body parts

-- Reproduction in plants, animals, and people
+- Reproduction in plants, animals and people

-4.0 Sex Education in the Curriculum
+4. Sex education in the curriculum

-4.1.1 Some of the learning objectives can be met through the Science curriculum (Life and Living Processes).
+Some of the learning objectives can be met through the Science curriculum (Life and Living Processes).
 However, Sex and Relationship Education is a major part of our health curriculum and is therefore taught as part of the PSHE timetable using the Jigsaw scheme.

-5.0 Sex and Relationships Programme
+5. Sex and relationships programme

-- 5.1 At Griffin, Sex and Relationship Education is supported by our curriculum for PSHE (personal, social, health and education) which is taught through Jigsaw. - 5.2 By delivering Sex and Relationship Education in this way we can ensure that pupils receive their Sex Education in the wider context of relationships and are prepared for the opportunities, responsibilities, and experiences of adult life. - 5.3 At our school we shall endeavour to ensure that Sex and Relationship Education shall contribute to the foundation of PSHE by ensuring that all children: - - Develop confidence in talking, listening, and thinking about feelings and relationships - Can name body parts and describe how their bodies work - Can protect themselves and ask for help and support - Are prepared for puberty.
+At Griffin, Sex and Relationship Education is supported by our curriculum for PSHE (personal, social, health and education) which is taught through Jigsaw.

+By delivering Sex and Relationship Education in this way we can ensure that pupils receive their Sex Education in the wider context of relationships and are prepared for the opportunities, responsibilities and experiences of adult life.

+At our school we shall endeavour to ensure that Sex and Relationship Education shall contribute to the foundation of PSHE by ensuring that all children: -

+- Develop confidence in talking, listening and thinking about feelings and relationships - Are able to name body parts and describe how their bodies work - Can protect themselves and ask for help and support

+Are prepared for puberty.

-6.0 Jigsaw PSHE
+6. Jigsaw PSHE

-- 6.1 The school will follow the content of the Jigsaw PSHE scheme.
+The school will follow the content of the Jigsaw PSHE scheme.
 Jigsaw covers all areas of PSHE for the primary phase.
 The 'Changing Me' puzzle will teach the specific learning outcomes for Sex and Relationships education.
 Each year has a different piece of the same puzzle.
-Overall, the puzzle will look at change and coping with change in lots of contexts, so changes as we grow up and enter puberty are one sort of change that we can all cope with. - 6.2 The programme in each year group is as follows:
+Overall, the puzzle will look at change and coping with change in lots of contexts.
+This is to ensure that changes as we grow up and enter puberty are seen as one sort of change that we can all cope with.

+The programme in each year group is as follows:

-6.3 Foundation Stage
+Foundation Stage

-6.3.1 Family life; making friends; falling out and making up; being a good friend; dealing with bullying; growing up -how have I changed from baby to now; bodies (NOT including names of sexual parts); respecting my body and looking after it e.g. personal hygiene.
+Family life; making friends; falling out and making up; being a good friend; dealing with bullying; growing up -how have I changed from baby to now; bodies (NOT including names of sexual parts); respecting my body and looking after it e.g. personal hygiene.